sraisty1c/test-i18next/README.md

 `esModuleInterop: false` says:

-> I know the difference between commonjs and esm modules, I care about the semantics of how they are imported and exported, I care about how each of my tools are going to load those modules, and I want to break if there is a difference.
+> I know the difference between commonjs and esm modules, I care about the semantics of how they are imported and exported, I care about how each of my runtimes are going to load those modules, and I want to break if there is a difference.

 This has implications that most people don't care, or want to know about.